TheEdoRan/next-safe-action/website/docs/types.md

 ) => Promise<Data>;
 ```

-### `SafeActionCallbacks`
+### `SafeActionUtils`

-Type of action execution callbacks.
-These are called after the action is executed, on the server side.
+Type of action execution utils.
+It includes action callbacks and other utils.

 ```typescript
 export type SafeActionCallbacks<